fentresspaul61B/SER-with-GPU/README.md

 The original model will predict the more granular emotions for example "disgust" or "happiness", and then I made the API simply sort the emotion into its sentiment category of positive negative or neutral.

-TODO: Make it so a flag can be sent to the API to allow for either granular or simplified predictions.

 #### Notes on Model Output Modifications
 I did some changes to the output, which were simply to constrain the emotions into 3 more simple categories which include positive, negative and neutral.